A while back I wrote a list of 50 Theme Meals. Here are 25 more.

 8. MYSTERY MEAL

 In the morning have cabin groups “order” off a menu for that evening’s dinner.
 The menu will have code names on it, so the campers and staff won’t know what they are ordering.
 One order is for the whole group, not each individual person, but each group will get to choose one of four or five meals.
 Depending on their choice they may get dessert first or find that they have to eat their salad with their hands.
-The book below has 9 pre-planned meals and is available on Amazon.

 It’s everyone’s birthday during this meal.
 We all sing Happy Birthday to each other, blow out a candle on our cupcake and maybe even get a little gift from our counselors.
 Yippee!
 Now where’s my party hat and balloons?
 Ooooh!
 Is that a pinata?